Discover the local way of life and the mild climate of the Cevennes

 Along the royal route

-The “Corniche des Cevennes” is an ancient royal route that linked Nimes to Saint Flour.
-The king ordered its construction for the royal troops to move freely during the Protestant wars.
+The Corniche des Cevennes is an ancient royal route that linked Nimes to Saint Flour.
+It was constructed during the French Wars of Religion, in order to facilitate movement of the royal troops.
 Travel along the route, from Florac to Saint Jean du Gard, and discover the magnificent panoramic views of the Cevennes.

 > The village of Saint Laurent de Treves and its dinosaur footprints.